 Named after King Louis XVI of France for his assistance in the Revolutionary War, Louisville is full of original attractions.
-Louisville metropolitan has an estimated population of over 1 million, and is consistently ranked as one of the safest cities in the country, and has been ranked in the Top 10 safest large cities by Morgan Quinto in the past 4 years.
-The largest collection of Victorian homes in the United State and the 3rd largest historically preserved district in the United States is located in Old Louisville.
+The Louisville metropolitan area has an estimated population of more than 1 million people, is consistently ranked as one of the safest cities in the country, and has been ranked in the Top 10 safest large cities in the country.
+The largest collection of Victorian homes in the United States and the third-largest historically preserved district in the United States is located in Old Louisville.

-Horse racing is also a major attraction, with Churchill Downs (home to the Kentucky Derby) being the largest sporting event in the state.
-Besides racing there is the World's Championship Horse Show.
-Louisville is also the home of Valhalla Golf Club which hosted the 1996 and 2000 PGA Championships and the 2004 Senior PGA Championships, and will host the 2008 Ryder Cup.
+Horse racing is also a major attraction.
+But besides that, there is the World's Championship Horse Show.
+Louisville is also the home of Valhalla Golf Club, which hosted the 1996 and 2000 PGA Championships, the 2004 Senior PGA Championships, and the 2008 Ryder Cup.
 Louisville is also home to one of the top skateparks in the U.S., Louisville Extreme Park.

 Tourism generates $200 million in state and local taxes annually, and 26,000 jobs are supported by the tourism industry in Jefferson County.
 The economic impact of direct visitor spending in Jefferson County is $1.1 billion.
 Many great businesses either call Louisville home, or have a strong presence, like American Printing House for the Blind, the largest printer of Braille material in the world.
 Also, Humana Inc., Yum Brands Inc., Kindred Healthcare Inc., Brown-Foreman Corporation, and Papa John's International are headquartered in Louisville.

 Looking for a property manager or property management company in Louisville, KY?
 View our Louisville property management directory.